GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

 Description of the case
 ------------------------------------------------------------------

-We simulate the wellbore problem subjected to anisotropic horizontal stress (:math:`\Sigma_h` and :math:`\Sigma_H`) and vertical stress (:math:`\Sigma_v`), as shown in Fig.1.
+We simulate the wellbore problem subjected to anisotropic horizontal stress (:math:`\sigma_h` and :math:`\sigma_H`) and vertical stress (:math:`\sigma_v`), as shown in Fig.1.
 This is a vertical wellbore, which is drilled in a porous medium.
 By changing the wellbore supporting pressure, the mechanical deformation of the reservoir rock will be induced and evolve with time, due to fluid diffusion and coupling effect.
 Considering inelastic constitutive behavior, the reservoir rock in the near wellbore region will experience elastoplastic deformation and a plastic zone will be developed and expand with time.
 To setup the base case, a poroelastic version is employed to find the poroelastic solutions of this wellbore problem, which are verified with the analytical solution `(Detournay and Cheng, 1993)  <https://www.sciencedirect.com/science/article/pii/B9780080406152500113>`__ from the literature.
 Following that, a poroplastic version is built and used to obtain the temporal and spatial solutions of pore pressure, displacement and stress fields around the wellbore, considering induced plastic deformation.

 .. _problemSketchFig: